 It’s what China said when it launched its social surveillance system.

-It’s what all totalitarians say when they snatch at liberties in the name of security and/or efficiency.
+It’s what all totalitarians say when they strike down liberties in the name of security and/or efficiency.

-For the world to remain free and for the economy to work — and for human beings to feel good enough about themselves and their future prospects to make something of themselves, to contribute to the advance of progress — one’s money, like water and food, needs to remain tangible, accessible, and, to an extent, subject to the one who’s earned it; something one can access during a crisis.
+For the world to remain free and for the economy to work — and for human beings to feel good enough about themselves and their future prospects to make something of themselves, to contribute to the advance of progress — one’s money, like water and food, needs to remain tangible, accessible, and, to an extent, subject to those who earn it; something we can access during a crisis.

-Forego that privilege and we set ourselves up for the kind of life from which our progress has been trying to deliver us all this time.
+Forego that privilege, and we set ourselves up for the kind of life from which our progress has been trying to deliver us all this time.
 We’re back to square one, under the thumb of invisible omnipotent powers.
 Such a terrible waste of potential.
-From the whimsical and almighty God in the sky to the gatekeeping gods in the clouds, we will have merely traded despots, advanced only relatively, remaining subjects and slaves to the powers that be and their appointed agents and agencies.
+From the whimsical and almighty God in the sky, to the gatekeeping gods in the Cloud, we will have merely traded despots, advanced only relatively, remaining subjects and slaves to the powers that be and their appointed agents and agencies.

 The problem is that this will happen.
 The economists are too strong, our progress in desperate need of more efficiency.
-The result will be a cashless ‘heaven’ with an off-grid economy on the side, which, for all practical purposes, will be the future’s underworld, or, to continue with the biblical terms, the hell which the gods will command you not to enter — or into which they will cast you if you piss them off.
+The result will be a cashless ‘heaven’ with an off-grid economy on the side, which, for all practical purposes, will be the future’s underworld, or, to continue with the biblical terms, the hell which the gods will command you not to enter, or into which they will cast you if you defy them.